miztiik/secure-api-with-throttling/README.md

     - **Stack: secure-throttled-api**

       This stack:_secure-throttled-api_ is very much similar to the previous stack.
+In addition to that, We will also add two configurations to limit the blast radius.

-We will also add API throttling in this stack.
+      - API throttling in this stack.
 We will start with a very very conservative limit of `throttling_rate_limit` of `10` and `throttling_burst_limit` of`100`.
+      - The `greeter` lambda function will also have its `reserved_concurrent_executions` set to `100`.
+This will limit the lambda invocations to a maximum of `100` per second.

       Initiate the deployment with the following command,